-At this point we reassembled the rifle to dry fire it and cycle the action a few times to check it for functionality and reliability.
-One problem quickly arose: the trigger would stick after being pulled and would not reset.
-A closer inspection revealed that the hooks were sticking in the notches.
-It wasn’t that the notches weren’t long enough, but it seemed that the hooks were grabbing on the sides of the trigger slot, like it wasn’t quite wide enough.
+At that point, we reassembled the rifle to dry fire and cycle the action a few times to check for functionality and reliability.
+One problem quickly arose; the trigger stuck after being pulled and would not reset.
+A closer inspection revealed the hooks were sticking in the notches.
+It was not that the notches were not long enough, but it seemed that the hooks were grabbing on the sides of the trigger slot, as if it were not quite wide enough.
 So, we disassembled the rifle again and used the